tersesystems/terse-logback/README.md

 Here's the `logback.conf` from the example application.
 It's in Human-Optimized Config Object Notation or [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).

+You can also censor text at both the message and at the JSON level.
 Censoring information from messages is part of a defense in depth strategy, and should not be relied on.

 ```hocon
 # Set logger levels here.